ietf-rats-wg/eat/draft-ietf-rats-eat.md

 or more intermediaries.
 Therefore some form of protection ("key wrapping") may be necessary.
 The transmission itself may be performed electronically, but can also be done by human courier.
 In the latter case, there should be minimal to no exposure of the key material to the human (e.g. encrypted portable memory).
-Moreover, the human should transport the key material from directly from the secure enclave where it was created to a destination secure enclave where it can be provisioned.
+Moreover, the human should transport the key material directly from the secure enclave where it was created to a destination secure enclave where it can be provisioned.

 ## Transport Security

 As stated in Section 8 of {{RFC8392}}, "The security of the CWT relies upon on the protections offered by COSE".
 Similar considerations apply to EAT when sent as a CWT.
-However, the EAT introduces the concept of a nonce (to be specifically carried via a 'cti' claim) to protect against replay.
+However,  EAT introduces the concept of a nonce (to be specifically carried via a 'cti' claim) to protect against replay.
 Since an EAT may be created by an entity that may not support the same type of transport security as the consumer of the EAT, intermediaries may be required to bridge communications between the entity and consumer.
-As a result, it is RECOMMENDED that both the consumer create a nonce, and the entity leverage the nonce along with COSE mechanisms for encryption and signing to create the EAT.
+As a result, it is RECOMMENDED that both the consumer create a nonce, and the entity leverage the nonce along with COSE mechanisms for encryption and/or signing to create the EAT.

 Similar considerations apply to the use of EAT as a JWT.
 Although the security of a JWT leverages the JSON Web Encryption (JWE) and JSON Web Signature (JWS) specifications, it is still recommended to make use of the EAT nonce.